What are Sight Words?

 grapheme is often NOT covered within the 4 Code Levels) and also because they need to see these spelling patterns.

-Access the videos in the SSP Monster Mapping (paid) app or those shown on this page, for FREE !
+Access the videos in the SSP Monster Mapping (paid) app or through the ICRWY Project.

 Start Duck Level 1 alongside the Green Code Level.
 Students then work through at their pace.